GeorgeGabs/My-Cloud-Security-Journey/phase-1/03-cia-triad-framework.md

 Authorized users can access resources when they need them.

 ### Simple Analogy

-You have money in bank
+You have money in bank and the bank is closed 24/7, you can not access money when needed Availability is BROKEN

-Bank is closed 24/7

-Can't access money when needed

-Availability is BROKEN
-Bank is open 24/7

-Can access anytime
+BUT;

-Availability is GOOD
+When bank is open 24/7, custoer can access anytime Availability is GOOD

 ### Real-World Examples